Truvani Protein Powder Review

 Truvani vs drink wholesome

 This is the point in the article where I shamelessly pitch my own protein powder company, not because I just want to sell you something, but because it is a more natural alternative to Truvani.
 Hi!
 My name is Jack, and I am the founder of drink wholesome.
-A few years ago, I was sick and tired of protein supplements that upset my stomach, so I made my own with simple, real food ingredients.
+A few years ago, I was sick and tired of protein supplements that upset my stomach, so I made my own with a short list of simple ingredients.

 Instead of protein concentrates or isolates, I use egg whites and almonds.
-Egg whites are simply pasteurized and dried before becoming protein powder.
-Almonds are just roasted, pressed, and ground.
 Minimally-processed ingredients like these are a gut-friendly, natural alternative to protein concentrates and isolates.
 Moreover, unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
-Egg whites are low in fiber, low-FODMAP, and naturally alkaline.
-Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
+My customers have experienced fewer digestive issues with egg white protein powder than with any other type of protein supplement.
 If you cannot eat eggs, our almond protein powder is easy to digest too, and a great option for vegans.

 Truvani’s ingredients: